a uniquely otago experience

 The Museum completed massive redevelopment projects in the 1990s and 2000s.
 The Southern Land, Southern People gallery opened in 2002, and a central atrium brought all the different wings and galleries together in a more cohesive, intuitive way.

 The Discovery World science centre opened in 1991 and the Tropical Forest butterfly house opened in 2007.
-The latest addition to the science centre family, the Perpetual Guardian Planetarium, opened on 5 December 2015.
-The next step is the redevelopment of Discovery World.
+It closed in July 2017.